 Planning for retirement is a significant undertaking, especially for federal employees.

-The Federal Employee Retirement System (FERS) offers a robust benefits package which includes an annuity also know as a pension, which is generally considered the most important benefit for retirement income planning.
-If you’re in FERS, you can actually lock in a 10% increase to your retirement annuity for the rest of your life.
+The Federal Employee Retirement System (FERS) offers a robust benefits package that includes a pension (also known as an annuity) which is generally considered the most important benefit for retirement income planning.
+If you’re a federal employee under FERS, you can actually lock in a 10% increase to your retirement annuity for the rest of your life.

-First let’s look at how to calculate the Regular FERS annuity.
+First, let’s look at how to calculate the Regular FERS pension.

 High 3 x Years of Creditable Service x 1% = Annual FERS Annuity